 "While cool, neutral wall colors like tan and light blue are still popular, we're seeing a notable shift in home design where pops of color--particularly in darker hues of blue and gray to even black--are becoming increasingly popular," Zillow home design expert Kerrie Kelly said in a release.
 "Contrasting colors, especially in kitchens and home exteriors, add interest and dimension to a room that plays very well in listing photos and videos."

-And curb appeal is critical, too.
-If the exterior paint on your house is yellow, it might lower the sale price of the house by $3,408.
+Although the interior of your house is important, curb appeal is critical, too.
+If your door is clearly covered in old paint or the exterior paint on your house is yellow, it might lower the sale price of the house by $3,408.
 Color fashions do change, but if you're getting ready to sell, staying neutral is a good plan.

 A few weekend projects can give your house a whole new look and add value.
 Take some time to touch up walls, doors, and cabinets so that they are in good shape with a fresh coat of paint before you put your home on the market!

 Step By Step Tutorial for DIY Front Door Painting